wethod/learning-center-source/content/alerts/index.md

 Remember that a project is considered active only if it has a probability greater or equal to 90%.
 For a project that is not active yet, there's no need to plan resources or to register a timesheet.

-*How to solve it?* Increase project's probability or delete plannend hours and timesheets for the project itself.
+*How to solve it?* Increase project's probability or delete planned hours and timesheets for the project itself.

 ### Planning > Project Status